Skip to content

 • Once you have one or more valid cut-lines, a preview will appear showing how the image will be split.

-• Click Split when you are ready.
+• Click the scissors icon when you are ready.

-Creating cut-lines:
+Creating cut-lines

 • In Draw mode, click once to start or continue a line, and double-click to finish it.